 Nick Lodolo stars in return as the Reds beat the light-hitting White Sox 5-0

-Nick Lodolo stars in return as the Reds beat the light-hitting White Sox 5-0 originally appeared on NBC Sports Chicago

-CHICAGO (AP) -- Nick Lodolo struck out 10 in 5 2/3 innings in his first big league start in almost a year, and the Cincinnati Reds beat the Chicago White Sox 5-0 on Saturday.
+CHICAGO, Ill. - CHICAGO (AP) — Nick Lodolo struck out 10 in 5 2/3 innings in his first big league start in almost a year, and the Cincinnati Reds beat the Chicago White Sox 5-0 on Saturday.

-Cincinnati scored five runs in the second against Garrett Crochet, and Lodolo took over from there.
-The 6-foot-6 left-hander allowed one hit -- Robbie Grossman’s infield single leading off the sixth -- and walked one.
-He also hit two batters.

 "Today was about as good as you can do, especially your first time out," Reds manager David Bell said.
 "You could tell all the work that he's been doing; it paid off."